harokr/341AP2020/README.md

 The system should have a minimum SNR of 20.

 The report shows the results of this system, all code used for the project, as well as the power vs frequency spectrum.

+An overview video of the project can be found here: https://media.oregonstate.edu/media/t/1_tivwak29